Inverkeithing: 16th century

+17th century

+In 1611, the parishes of Inverkeithing and Rosyth were united, with the union being formally decreed in 1618.
+The former church at Rosyth was abandoned shortly after 1630 and Inverkeithing Kirk remained the sole church of the parish until 1931.

-However, trade had begun to decrease by the 16th century, and Inverkeithing slowly became poorer than its neighbouring settlements.
+Trade had begun to decrease by the 16th century, and Inverkeithing slowly became poorer than its neighbouring settlements.
 Due to political and social instability, caused by both plague and war, this downward trend continued in the 17th century.
 In 1654, Dutch cartographer Joan Blaeu mentions Inverkeithing as "formerly a flourishing market" in his Nova Fifae Descriptio.

 Inverkeithing was a hotbed for witch trials in the 17th century.
 In 1621 six local women were tried for witchcraft in the Tolbooth.
 Between 1621 and 1652, at least 51 people were executed for witchcraft in Inverkeithing, an unusually large number for a town of this size; the much larger Kirkcaldy only saw 18 executions in the same period.
 The reason is believed to be a combination of cholera outbreaks, famine, and the appointment of Rev. Walter Bruce—a known witch hunter—as minister of St Peter's.
 Bruce also played a pivotal role in initiating the so-called Great Scottish witch hunt of 1649–50.
-The executions were carried out at Witch Knowe to the south of town, which today is partially within Hope Street Cemetery.
+The executions were carried out at Witch Knowe to the south of town, which today is partially within Hope Street Cemetery and also Witchknowe public park.

 On 20 July 1651, the Battle of Inverkeithing was fought on two sites in the area, one north of the town close to Pitreavie Castle, the other to the south on and around the peninsula of North Queensferry and the isthmus connecting it to Inverkeithing.
 The battle took place during Oliver Cromwell's invasion of the Kingdom of Scotland following the Third English Civil War.
 It was an attempt by the English Parliamentarian forces to outflank the army of Scottish Covenanters loyal to Charles II at Stirling and get access to the north of Scotland.
 This was the last major engagement of the Wars of the Three Kingdoms and led to Scotland passing into Cromwell's control.
 Cromwell's 4,500 troops defeated a Scottish force of roughly equal size, forcing the Covenanters to abandon Stirling and march south to support Charles II.
 Of the estimated 800 MacLean clansmen who fought in the battle, only 35 were said to have survived, although Covenanter officer Sir James Balfour estimated the clan's losses at around 100.
 An apocryphal account states that the Pinkerton Burn ran red with blood for three days afterwards.
 This was a significant episode in the history of Clan MacLean, and the 20th century poet Sorley MacLean mentions Inverkeithing in one of his poems.